Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Proposed Face Descriptor

 \subsection{AB-ReLU based VGGFace Descriptor}

 In this subsection, the VGGFace model is used with AB-ReLU to construct the improved VGGFace descriptors.
+The description of the different models is summarized in Table \ref{tab:notation}.
 The AB-ReLU is applied directly over pre-trained VGGFace model at some layers instead of simple ReLU.
 The output of layer35 (i.e. ReLU) of original pre-trained VGGFace model after reshaping into a 1-D array is used as the VGGFace descriptor and represented by VGGFace35ReLU (or just 35R as shorthand notation).
 The first descriptor is proposed by simply replacing the last ReLU, i.e. at layer35 with AB-ReLU and converting its output into a 1-D array.
 This descriptor is represented by VGGFace35AB-ReLU (i.e. 35AR) for $\alpha=1$.
 The other variants of this descriptor are VGGFace35AB-ReLU2 (i.e. 35AR2) and VGGFace35AB-ReLU5 (i.e. 35AR5) for $\alpha=2$ and $\alpha=5$ respectively.
 Similarly, other descriptors are generated by replacing some ReLU of VGGFace with AB-ReLU.
 In second descriptor i.e. VGGFace33AB-ReLU (i.e. 33AR) for $\alpha=1$, layer34 and layer35 are removed, the ReLU at layer33 is replaced with AB-ReLU and the output of layer33 is considered as the descriptor after reshaping into a 1-D array.
 Its other variants are VGGFace33AB-ReLU2 (i.e. 33AR2) and VGGFace33AB-ReLU5 (i.e. 33AR5) for $\alpha=2$ and $\alpha=5$ respectively.
 In VGGFace33AB-ReLU\_35 (i.e. 33AR\_35) descriptor, the ReLU at layer33 is replaced with AB-ReLU while the output of layer35 using ReLU is considered as the descriptor.
-AB-ReLU is applied at multiple layers, i.e. at layer33 and layer35 in VGGFace33,35AB-ReLU (i.e. 33,35AR).
+AB-ReLU is applied in multiple layers, i.e. at layer33 and layer35 in VGGFace33,35AB-ReLU (i.e. 33,35AR).
 The AB-ReLU is also applied at layer30.
 Two descriptors namely VGGFace30AB-ReLU (i.e. 30AR) and VGGFace30AB-ReLU\_35 (i.e. 30AR\_35) are considered for the experiments.
 In VGGFace30AB-ReLU, the output layer30 (i.e. AB-ReLU) is taken as the descriptor, whereas in VGGFace30AB-ReLU\_35, the AB-ReLU is used at layer30 and the output of last layer (i.e. layer35) is taken as the descriptor.
 In experiment section, the shorthand notations of descriptor are used.
+Note that all the descriptors are normalized to unit sum by dividing all the features with sum of features.